Pawsey Setonix for deep learning

 • The idea is that we need to build Pytorch (same for Tensoflow I think) from scratch to work with AMD GPUs on Setonix

 • To make it simpler, dockers and containers are available.
-We can load it throuch docker pull or module load
+We can load it throuch docker pull or module load.
+It didn't work well for me.

 Pyenv